trustoverip/spec-up-t-website/docs/various-roles/technical-skills-needed.md

 **Required Knowledge:**

 - **Markdown Syntax:** Users should be comfortable with Markdown syntax, including headers, lists, links, and code blocks.
 This proficiency allows them to structure the content of their specifications clearly and concisely.
-- **Multi-File Markdown Management:** Spec-Up-T allows users to specify multiple Markdown files to be combined into a single output document.
-Users need to know how to reference these files in the `specs.json` file using the `markdown_paths` array.

 ## 5